chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/about.md

 <!--
+%I received my PhD in philosophy from [University of California, Davis](https://philosophy.ucdavis.edu/) and my BA and MA from [Seoul National University](https://en.snu.ac.kr/).

 Many of my current research interests lie in various strands of structuralism, e.g., structuralism in philosophy of mathematics and structural realism in philosophy of science.
 I also have interests in philosophy of logic, applied ethics, etc.